Renée Marie Bumb

-Renée Marie Bumb (born January 25, 1960) is the Chief United States district judge of the United States District Court for the District of New Jersey.
+Renée Marie Bumb (born January 25, 1960) is the chief United States district judge of the United States District Court for the District of New Jersey.

 Early life and education

-Born in Bellevue, Ohio, Bumb graduated from Ohio State University with her Bachelor of Arts degree in 1981 and later from the University of Chicago where she earned her Master of Arts degree in 1983.
+Bumb was born in Bellevue, Ohio.
+She graduated from Ohio State University with her Bachelor of Arts degree in 1981 and later from the University of Chicago where she earned her Master of Arts degree in 1983.
 Bumb attended Rutgers School of Law–Newark and graduated with a Juris Doctor in 1987.

-Legal career
+Career

-Bumb was a law clerk for Judge Garrett E. Brown, Jr. with the United States District Court for the District of New Jersey from 1987 to 1988.
+Bumb was a law clerk for Judge Garrett Brown Jr. of the United States District Court for the District of New Jersey from 1987 to 1988.
 She was in private practice in New Jersey from 1988 to 1991.
-She was an Assistant United States Attorney of the District of New Jersey from 1991 to 2006.
+She was an assistant United States attorney of the District of New Jersey from 1991 to 2006.

-Federal judicial career
+Federal judicial service

-In 2006, Bumb was nominated to the United States District Court for the District of New Jersey by President George W. Bush on January 25, 2006, to a seat vacated by William H. Walls.
-Bumb was confirmed by the United States Senate on June 6, 2006, by a 89–0 vote.
+In 2006, Bumb was nominated to the United States District Court for the District of New Jersey by President George W. Bush on January 25, 2006, to a seat vacated by Judge William H. Walls.
+Bumb was confirmed by the United States Senate on June 6, 2006, by an 89–0 vote.
 She received her commission on June 12, 2006.
-She became Chief Judge on February 1, 2023, after the retirement of Freda L. Wolfson.
+She became chief judge on February 1, 2023, after the retirement of Freda L. Wolfson.